In this article...

-The procedure for a joint simplified divorce is much simpler than a traditional divorce:
+The procedure for a joint simplified divorce is much more straightforward than a traditional divorce:

-- Step 2: The parties prepare an affidavit to be submitted at the final hearing stating that all property has been divided in according to the written agreement of the parties.
+- Step 2: The parties prepare an affidavit to be submitted at the final hearing stating that all property has been divided according to the parties' written agreement.

 What if I Don't Qualify for a Joint Simplified Divorce?

-If you and your spouse do not qualify for a joint simplified divorce, but you are in agreement on all of the issues in the divorce, you may pursue an uncontested divorce.
+If you and your spouse do not qualify for a joint simplified divorce but are in agreement on all of the issues in the divorce, you may pursue an uncontested divorce.

 The purpose of a consultation is to determine whether our firm is a good fit for your legal needs.
 Although we often discuss expected results and costs, our attorneys do not give legal advice unless and until you choose to retain us.
 Consultations may carry a charge, depending on the facts of the matter and the area of law.
 The cost of your consultation, if any, is communicated to you by our intake team or the attorney.